ClaudioPadilha/Transmission/README.md

 # Transmission
-Fortran code that calculates the electronic current through a potential barrier of arbitrary shape
+Fortran code that calculates the electronic current through a potential barrier of arbitrary shape.
+Based on section 5 of the pdf